csonuryilmaz/heybot/heybot/README.md

 Required Parameters:

-- LAST_ISSUE= Last issue number that has been notified about.
-(This parameter will be modified by *heybot* after each execution.)
-If doesn't have value, 0 assumed.
 - PROJECT= Project name to follow new issues.
 - REDMINE_TOKEN= Redmine API access key taken from [my account page](http://www.redmine.org/projects/redmine/wiki/RedmineAccounts).
 - REDMINE_URL= Redmine API url. (most of the time this is root url of your redmine installation)